1999 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (4) Toronto Maple Leafs vs. (7) Buffalo Sabres

 This was the first playoff meeting between these two teams.
-Toronto made their third appearance in the Conference Finals and first since losing to Vancouver in five games in 1994 Western Conference Final.
-Buffalo made their second consecutive and second overall appearance in the Conference Finals after losing to Washington in six games the last year's Eastern Conference Final.
+Toronto made their third appearance in the Conference Finals and first since losing to Vancouver in five games in the 1994 Western Conference Final.
+Buffalo made their second consecutive and second overall appearance in the Conference Finals after losing to Washington in six games in last year's Eastern Conference Final.

 The Sabres defeated the Maple Leafs in five games.
 In game one the Sabres backup goaltender Dwayne Roloson filled in for the injured Dominik Hasek.
 Leading 3–2 midway through the game Toronto appeared to be in control, but Stu Barnes tied the game for Buffalo at 14:37 of the second period.
 The Sabres went on to score twice in the third period on goals by Curtis Brown and Geoff Sanderson, as Buffalo held on to win 5–4.
 In game two the Maple Leafs got two goals 18 seconds apart in the first period as Steve Sullivan and Sylvain Cote scored.
 Toronto held a 4–3 lead halfway through the third period with Buffalo pressing, the Maple Leafs scored twice to seal a 6–3 win.
 Dominik Hasek returned for the Sabres in game three but it was the away team that netted the first goal as Maple Leafs forward Yanic Perreault scored late in the first period.
 Buffalo was not to be denied and they scored three goals early in the second period and the Sabres held on to win the game 4–2.
 Buffalo came out flying again in game four holding a 5–0 lead after two periods.
 Hasek's shutout bid was erased when Mats Sundin scored on a penalty shot; Buffalo won the game 5–2, as Dominik Hasek made 31 saves in the victory.
 After a scoreless first period Steve Sullivan got Toronto on the board first in game five, the teams traded goals in the second period and the game was tied 2–2 going into the third period.
 Erik Rasmussen broke the tie with a goal in the middle of the third period and Dixon Ward added a late shorthanded empty net goal as the Sabres went on to win 4–2 and take the series four games to one.
 The Sabres advanced to the Stanley Cup Finals for the first time since 1975.